Felixrising/wireless-serial-gateway/README.md

        • RX Pin: Select the RX pin (default is D6/GPIO12 for SoftwareSerial).
        • TX Pin: Select the TX pin (default is D5/GPIO14 for SoftwareSerial).
    - The RX/TX dropdowns will be disabled (greyed out) when "Hardware Serial" is selected.
+   - On ESP32-S3 you will also see a **USB Serial** option which uses the native USB-CDC port.
    - Changing any dropdown values will automatically update the device settings.

 3. Interact with the Serial Device: